*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Click here to book a day pass at Bora Bora on Viator or click here to book it on GetYourGuide.

-There isn’t really a good alternative to Bora Bora for a full day at a party vibes beach since most of the other beach clubs and hotels are fairly laid back, but those looking for a livelier atmosphere could also consider the party boats discussed next or the mult-island tours discussed at the end of this list.
+There isn’t really a good alternative to Bora Bora for a full day at a party vibes beach since most of the other beach clubs and hotels are fairly laid back, but those looking for a livelier atmosphere could also consider the party boats discussed next or the mult-island tours discussed at the end of this list, some of which make stops at the party spot of Cholón.

 Cartagena Boat Tours to Cholón – Best Party Boat Option